jlee22/2048/README.md

 ## Summary

-Let's build a clone of the game [2048](http://gabrielecirulli.github.io/2048/).
+Build a clone of the game [2048](http://gabrielecirulli.github.io/2048/).

-* Implement a score display.
-* Implement starting a new game.
-* Implement storing the game in LocalStorage so that it still shows up if you close the tab.